ARMmbed/mbed-client/docs/Introduction.md

 You will get more information about the error from the `error` parameter passed with the callback; use it to fix the source of the problem.

-### The Device Management and Service Enabler Interface
+### The Device Management and Service Enabler feature

-mbed Device Server uses the Device Management and Service Enabler Interface to access Object Instances and Resources available on the client.
+mbed Device Server uses the Device Management and Service Enabler to access Object Instances and Resources available on the client.
 The interface provides this access through the following operations:

 - [Create](#the-create-operation)
 - Delete